 - “In-store” roasted meat.
 Ask at the deli counter – some grocery stores will actually cook pork tenderloin, beef, bison or turkey in the store, so fresh meat becomes as convenient as processed meat.
 Or, better yet, roast it yourself and slice up the leftovers for sandwiches.
 That way you know for sure what’s in it.

 - Veggies.
 Whole grain tortilla + hummus + your favourite raw or roasted veggies = surprisingly good.
-My kids go for sliced cucumber and tomatoes, but I’ll take roasted red peppers with pre-washed spinach please.
-Again, hummus isn’t that high in protein, so think about sprinkling in some sunflower seeds or feta cheese (more on cheese and heart health here).
-A Greek yogurt for dessert will top up your protein quota for lunch.
+My kids go for sliced cucumber and tomatoes, I’ll take roasted red peppers with pre-washed spinach.
+It’s all good.
+Again, hummus isn’t that high in protein, so think about sprinkling in some sunflower seeds, feta cheese, or a crumbled up veggie burger.
+A Greek yogurt for dessert can top up your protein quota for lunch.

 - Egg salad.
 Eggs are another inexpensive source of protein, as well as other nutrients, including vitamin A and lutein.
 Eating up to seven eggs a week appears to be fine.
 If you have diabetes or heart disease, you may want to stick to just two to three a week, but that’s a very conservative take, given the (lack of) strength of the evidence.